moja-global/FLINT.Docker/README.md

-## FLINT IMPLEMENTATIONS
+## FLINT Implementations

-To build a FLINT Implementation for a platform, one needs to build a FLINT Library for that platform, and then build the FLINT Implementation Modules on top of it.
+To build a FLINT Implementation for a platform, one needs to build a FLINT Library for that platform, and then build FLINT Implementation Modules on top of it.

 Image names take the form: